 In coordination with the release of the final NOFA, questions may be submitted in writing to LACAHSA regarding the NOFA.
-Questions may be submitted starting with release of the NOFA and ending on December 9, 2025.
+Questions may be submitted starting with the release of the NOFA and ending on January 7, 2026.
 All questions, and LACAHSA's responses, will be publicly available on the NOFA Web Portal.